mainmatter/playbook/project-flow/full-service/README.md

 the situation and define the project's objective.
 It is often advisable to conclude additional research to make more data available for the workshop.
-That can be done by analyzing data that the client already has like analytics data from an existing application, data from a CRM or customer service system but also through interviews with existing or prospective users or customers or analyzing publicly available datasets.
+That can be done by analyzing data that the client already has like analytics data from an existing application, data from a CRM or customer service system and also through interviews with existing or prospective users or customers or analyzing publicly available datasets.